 - Offers live classes, workshops, and mentorship (for a cost, though)

 - Library of content can feel overwhelming

 There’s a lot to like about Insight Timer.
 For one, its setup process was the most straightforward of all the apps tested.
 In it, it focuses on your main goals for meditation and types of content you prefer or want to avoid.
 It’s also free, with the opportunity to make donations after each class.
 This practice is may be inspired by Dāna, the Sanskrit word for gift, gift-giving, or generosity.
 It’s a practice in Hinduism and Buddhism that encourages giving without expecting anything in return.

 Insight Timer has a downright massive library with at least 130,000 free meditation sessions.
 A whopping 80 or more new meditations are added every day.
-This makes it feel like you will literally never run out of guided sessions.
 The app also features the voices of around 3,000 teachers, increasing the chances of finding an instructor you’ll love.
 No wonder the app has an average of 4.9 stars from hundreds of thousands of reviews in the App Store.

 On the other hand, the multitudinous content library felt overwhelming.
 I sometimes spent more time browsing the library than actually meditating.
 The quality of the sessions and instructors was inconsistent, too.
 Some were excellent, while others were a bit too woo-woo with affirmations that bordered on Right as Rain by UW Medicine “What You Need to Know About Toxic Positivity” View Source .
 The volume of at least one session also changed halfway through, which was distracting.